Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 ![Run Input Flow](../images/run-acme-input-flow.gif)

-## 10 - Prep for Conform
+## 10 - Prep for Harmonize

 All of our data is loaded into the staging area.
-While it's possible to conform the data right now it's not very useful.
-The out of the box conformance plugins will simply copy the staging data to the final data area.
+While it's possible to harmonize the data right now it's not very useful.
+The out of the box harmonize plugins will simply copy the staging data to the final data area.

 We are going to enhance the data a bit so that it can be more easily searched and accessed.
 To do this we will identify some commonalities between our two data sets and choose a few fields to extract into the header section of our final envelopes.